Read, Write Inc. In Action

 Sadly, the coronavirus pandemic has curtailed opportunities for authors to visit us in person - something we have really valued in recent years, with authors such as Helen Haraldson and Cathy Cassidy visiting last year - but we have not let that prevent our children from connecting with them.
 Making use of excellent live web platforms, our younger children Zoomed in on a special Gruffalo afternoon.

-This year teachers are also planning to take the KS2 pupils to visit Dove Cottage to attend a Workshop developed in partnership with the Armitt Museum Ambleside.
-Children will have the opportunity to: explore poems and diary entries by William and Dorothy Wordsworth through an interactive story and Dorothy’s journal; make a sketchbook and create animal characters based on Beatrix Potter’s drawings from the Armitt collection, and develop a piece of art work taking inspiration from the collages of Kurt Schwitters.
+KS2 pupils also visited Dove Cottage and attended a Workshop developed in partnership with the Armitt Museum Ambleside.
+Children had the opportunity to: explore poems and diary entries by William and Dorothy Wordsworth through an interactive story and Dorothy’s journal.
+They also had a guided tour of Dove Cottage and explored the interactive museum to enhance their knowledge.

 Cathy Cassidy signed her books and Helen Haraldsen spoke about her work as an author